zeppaman/.Net-Load-Balancer/README.md

   4. Affiliation (Based on Cookie)

 ## Proxy
-After Balanging stage complete the computation of right url, proxy module will invoke the request repling the client.
+After Balancing stage complete the computation of right url, proxy module will invoke the request repling the client.

 ## Transformation
-Basing on rules, similar to filters, you can define some regular expression to alter content.
+Based on rules, similar to filters, you can define some regular expression to alter content.
 In that way you can replace absolute urls with the proxy one, or change local url with cdn ones.

 # How to use